-Water Purification Using Reverse Osmosis
+Water Purification Using Reverse Osmosi

 All Reverse Osmosis Water Purification systems depend upon one form or other of a semi-permeable membrane.
 The membrane does not act precisely as a filter, because passage through the membrane is not entirely a function of physical size.
 Instead movement across the membrane depends upon the specific bonding characteristics of each module.